raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-If, at any time during the life of the DSO Session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the DSO Session, the client MUST gracefully close the connection with a TLS close_notify followed by a TCP FIN (or equivalent for other protocols).
+If, at any time during the life of the DSO Session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the DSO Session, the client MUST close the connection gracefully.

-If, at any time during the life of the DSO Session, twice the inactivity timeout value (i.e., 30 seconds by default), or five seconds, if twice the inactivity timeout value is less than five seconds, elapses without there being any operation active on the DSO Session, the server SHOULD consider the client delinquent, and forcibly abort the DSO Session.
+If, at any time during the life of the DSO Session, twice the inactivity timeout value (i.e., 30 seconds by default), or five seconds, if twice the inactivity timeout value is less than five seconds, elapses without there being any operation active on the DSO Session, the server SHOULD consider the client delinquent, and SHOULD forcibly abort the DSO Session.
-For DSO Sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
-(In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)

 In this context, an operation being active on a DSO Session includes a query waiting for a response, an update waiting for a response,